What is cryo-electron microscopy and how has it changed the world?

 Other tweaks the newly-minted laureates are responsible for include huge leaps forward in the computer software used to manipulate the images, taking the early fuzzy 2D images to the high resolution 3D images that are routine today, and the optimisation of every nut and bolt of the electron microscope to enable it to be used for this purpose.

 Two other analytical techniques are also regularly used by scientists for the high resolution analysis of proteins and other biomolecules.

 X-ray crystallography can only be used for molecules that crystallise, and not many biomolecules do.
 They also often change shape during crystallisation, meaning you don’t see them in their natural form.

-Cyro-electromicroscopy is the best of a good bunch – the biomolecules don’t need to be crystallised, they are captured in their natural form, their size doesn’t matter, and it is possible to capture how they behave over time.
+Cyro-electron microscopy is the best of a good bunch – the biomolecules don’t need to be crystallised, they are captured in their natural form, their size doesn’t matter and it is possible to capture how they behave over time.
 It’s a technique truly worthy of the honour with which it has been bestowed.

 The Nobel prizes are not, however, without their controversies, and just like the Oscars, the diversity – or lack thereof – of the scientific laureates is currently under scrutiny.
 This year, there were nine scientific Nobel laureates, all of them white men.
 This is a familiar tale.
 Of the 177 chemistry Nobel laureates there have been so far, four have been female.
 None have been black.
 Questions are rightfully now being asked as whether it is good to keep reinforcing stereotypes by crowning old white men as the only heroes in science each year.